|Wayne Rooney and Steve Gerrard Both from North West England|

 From 1990 to 1999, Steve McManaman played for Liverpool as a member of the "Spice Boys".
-In 1999, he made a big move to Real Madrid, where he won the Champions' League in 2000, scoring one of the goals in the Final.
+In 1999, he made a big move to Real Madrid, where he won the Champions' League in 2000, scoring one of the goals in the Final against Valencia.
+He also played in the Final in 2002, winning his second Champions' League medal.
 He also won two La Liga titles.
 He was considered of the best football export from England in recent years.
 He later played for Manchester City.

 Steve Coppell was a great winger for Manchester United between 1975 and 1983.
 In 1977, he won the FA Cup by defeating Liverpool and stopping them from winning the treble.
 He picked up 43 caps for England.
 He played at Spain 1982 while suffering from an injury.
 That injury would eventually end his career at the age of 28 with Manchester United.

 RW/LW: Tom Finney (Lancashire)

-Finney was knighted in 1998.
+Tom Finney was knighted in 1998.
 He was widely considered one of the greatest wingers in history.
 He was the FWA Footballer of the Year twice: 1954, 1957.
 He played his entire career with Preston North End, but his debut with them was delayed until 1946 because of the War.
 He won 76 caps and score 30 goals in an England career that spanned 13 years.
-He appeared in three World Cup Finals.
+He appeared in three World Cup Finals(1950, 1954 and 1958)

 Considered to be one of England's greatest attackers.
 He started his career shortly before the outbreak of the War.
 He scored 65 goals in 87 matches for Everton before the War.
 He joined Chelsea after the War.
 In 1947, he shocked the world by joining Third Divison Notts County.
 He later played for Brentford and Arsenal.
 He scored 22 goals in 23 matches for England.